geometalab/MSE-Database-Seminar-Triple-Stores/README.md

   6. Install the project requirements with pip3
   ``pip3 install -r requirements.txt``

-Note: With the store_data.py script you are able to import the Triple Store Files (.nt) direct into PostgreSQL.
-(The recommended way is to use the SQL dump files).
+Note: With the store_data.py script you are able to import the Triple Store Files (.nt) directly into PostgreSQL using SPARQL insert commands.
+The recommended way for RDFLib/PostgreSQL is to use the SQL dump files using PostgreSQL tools.
 To import the data, run the store_data.py (this could take a while): ``python3 store_data.py``.

 ### Queries